 7. Adobe Acrobat Lets You Know They’ve Got It

 The message: Adobe’s got it.

 Why we love it: Whether you’re as enthusiastic about the digital era as the video’s protagonist, there’s no denying the timeliness of this ad’s messaging given the widespread move toward a more digital workspace.
 And with more and more businesses placing manual systems in the past, Adobe — through this upbeat, comedic, yet persuasive ad — has let us know that they’ve got the transition covered.

 How To Build (and Nurture) Your Marketing Message

 Now that you’ve seen the role promotional messages play in your marketing campaign — and a few examples of highly effective ones — let’s review how to create a marketing message that’s clear, concise and resonates with your target audience.

 Step 1: Make Your Target Market the Central Focus

 Before writing a marketing message, you need to have a distinct idea of who your target audience is.
-Examples of questions you can ask to understand your target demographic better are:
+Here are some examples of questions you can ask to understand your target demographic better: